In the Land of the Gruyère Cheese, The Giger Museum Seems an Oddity:

 Spacing Out at the Giger Bar

 Next to the Museum is the amazing Giger Bar whose interior is like the insides of an alien spaceship and the furniture and decor adopt alien themes as well.
 If you feel like being lost in a Sci-fi world, this is a really surreal bar to have your drink in.
-But better not have too many, or you might start feeling a little off the planet and start seeing things burst out of people’s chests…Did I leave anything out?
+But better not have too many, or you might start feeling a little off the planet and start seeing things burst out of people’s chests…Do you agree or disagree?